eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

 *Are specific requirements necessary to govern support and maintenance of the Wallet?
 For instance, guidelines could clarify what types of data the Wallet Provider is permitted or prohibited from collecting from Wallet Instances for support and maintenance purposes.*

-Following the [European Digital Identity Regulation] (EU) 2024/1183 this document discusses high-level technical requirements the ARF should include on Wallet Provider specific maintenance and support functions.
+Following the [European Digital Identity Regulation] (EU) 2024/1183 this document discusses high-level technical requirements and guidance and/or recommendations the ARF should include on Wallet Provider specific maintenance and support functions.
+It should be noted that the requirements covered here are different from certification-related security requirements - this paper focuses on post-certification maintenance and support that may mean active monitoring of the Wallet Instance and Wallet Unit elements and behaviour.

 ## 1.2 Key words